Don's "Whom We Might Be" Story

 Australopithecus

-group, who birthed two daughters without any kind of “religious” marriage, or rings for her fingers, nor any baptisms for her children…
+whom I've imagined to have birthed 2 daughters without any kind of "religious" marriage or rings on her fingers, nor any Christian baptisms for her children…

-Such religious references, thoughts & comments throughout are *exclusively* my opinion
+Such religious references, thoughts & comments throughout this page are *exclusively* my opinion

 Homo Sapiens

-Gigi's offspring then evolved, branching & spreading out from what has been established as their original home in the
+Gigi's offspring then evolved, branching & spreading out from their original home in the

 Great Rift Valley of East Africa